 In Thailand and other Southeast-Asian countries, in addition to regular sweet potato and regular yam, purple yams are also popular.
 Although usually deep-fried, this recipe bakes them, which means they're healthier plus simpler to make for most North American cooks.
 Purple yams (not to be confused with purple sweet potatoes) can be found at most Asian markets in the fall as well as some organic stores, but sweet potatoes and regular yams are just as delicious.
 Carrots are good mixed in too!
 Just toss with a little oil, add a few spices and pop in the oven for 45 minutes.
 So easy, so good, and it makes a beautiful side dish to any fall or winter dinner table.
 Guests love this dish!

-- 1 large carrot, chopped or sliced thickly
+1 large carrot, chopped or sliced thickly

-- 3 Tbsp. coconut oil OR vegetable oil
+3 tablespoons coconut oil, or vegetable oil

-- 1/4 tsp. cumin
+1/4 teaspoon cumin

-- 1 handful coriander (leaves and stems, chopped fresh)
+1/4 cup coriander leaves and stems, chopped

 Preheat oven to 350 degrees.

 Place chopped vegetables in a flat casserole dish, such as you would use for lasagna.
-Pour oil over, then sprinkle with the cumin seeds, ground cumin, and cayenne pepper.
+Pour the coconut oil over, then sprinkle with the cumin seeds, ground cumin, and cayenne pepper.
 Toss well to mix.

-When vegetables are soft, remove from oven.
+When vegetables are soft, remove from the oven.
 Leaving them in the baking dish, add the butter (if using) and drizzle over the syrup.
 Top with salt and pepper and toss well.